Roasted Butterflied Turkey Breast with Chestnut Sausage + Stuffing

 1 Teaspoon pepper

-3 cups stuffing mixture
+3 cups stuffing mixture, see recipe below

-Preheat the oven to 375 degrees.
+PREPARATION: Preheat the oven to 375 degrees.

 To make the pan juices, place the pan over medium heat.
 Add 2 cups of turkey broth to the pan, scraping up the bits on the bottom with a wooden spatula or spoon.
 Add the cooked shitake mushrooms {1/2 cup} reserved from the stuffing.
 Cook the sauce over medium low heat it is reduced to a nicely thick consistency.

-Pancetta + shitake mushroom Turkey Stuffing
+Pancetta and Porcini Turkey Stuffing

 4 Tablespoons unsalted butter + 2 Tablespoons butter